Compositionality in algorithms for smoothing: Abstract

 \section{Abstract}

-Backward Filtering Forward Guiding (BFFG) is a bidirectional algorithm proposed in \cite{mider2021continuous} and studied more in depth in a general setting in \cite{van2020automatic}.
+Backward Filtering Forward Guiding (BFFG) is a bidirectional algorithm used for Bayesian inference on partially observed systems, first proposed in \cite{mider2021continuous} and further studied in \cite{van2020automatic}.
 In category theory, optics have been proposed for modelling systems with bidirectional data flow.
-We connect BFFG with optics and prove that different ways of composing the building blocks of BFFG correspond to equivalent optics.
+We connect BFFG with optics by demonstrating that the forward and backwards map together define a functor from a category of Markov kernels into a category of optics, which is furthermore lax monoidal in the case when the guiding functions and kernels used in the backward step coincide with the generative dynamics.